Mixing is hard for triangle-free reflexive graphs: The homology of a graph

 so $[\sigma] = 0$ in $H_1(\DG)$.
 Thus we still have that $H_1(\DG)$ is generated by undirected edges-sets of cycles in $G$, but it may no longer be free, and there can be more complicated boundaries as well.
 The groups $H_n$ for $n \geq 2$ are also not generally trivial, if $G$ is not triangle-free.

 \exqed \end{example}

 The group $Z_1(\DG)$ of $1$-cycles is what is often called the integral cycle space of $G$; as opposed to the cycle space, which we get with the same development using $\ZZ_2$ in place of $\ZZ$.
-(Often though $C_2(\DG)$ is taken to be empty, so $Z_1(\DG)$ is called $H_1(\DG)$.)
 A cycle $C$ in $G$ is {\em trivial} if $[C] = 0$ in $H_1(\DG)$, where $0$ represents the class containing the empty cycle.
 If $H_1(\DG) = \{ 0 \}$ then we say $G$ has {\em trivial homology}.
-An {\em $\NT$-basis} of $G$ is a basis of $H_1(\DG)$; $\NT$ refers to the fact that it contains No Triangles.
-With triangles of $G$ it makes up a basis of the integral cycle space of $G$.

 The following is the basic statement that all slices of a path of cycle get the same homology under any homomorphism. \begin{fact} Let $\phi: P_\ell \times C \to H$ be a homomorphism.
 For all $j,k \in \{0,1, \dots, \ell\}$ we have $[\phi(j \times C)] = [\phi(k \times C)]$ in $H_1(\DH)$. \end{fact} \begin{proof} Clearly it is enough to prove this for $j=0$ and $k=1$.
 Observe that the boundary $\delta_2(c_i)$ of the $2$-chain